rp13g10/fell_finder/README.md

 * Set up an airflow pipeline for ingestion
 * Deploy to the cloud
 * Identify ways to further improve the accuracy of calculated elevation gain/loss
-  * Values are typically quite close to Strava now, but there are some blips in the source LIDAR data which it may be possible to smooth out with software processing
+  * Other sources of elevation data to be evaluated, candidates are OS Terrain and SRTM
+* Improve the ingestion layer
+  * Exclude ways/nodes which have been blocked, requires investigation into different tags which may be used on OSM
+  * Smooth out elevation profiles for tunnels/bridges

 ### Frontend

 * Build out the route finding page of the webapp
   * Page layout could stand to be improved, collapsible sidebars may help
-  * Once the exporter is available, a download as GPX button needs adding
 * Formally define the expected end state of the webapp
   * Set out all of the different features to be built out
   * Define a target layout for each feature